Lyla in the Loop: Season 1 (2024–26)

+Lyla, Luke, and Everett look for buried car keys at the beach.Lyla and Everett take Stu to the park to find inspiration for their comic, "Super Stu," and realize that Stu can't solve problems on his own and needs their help.

 Soundtrack

 The theme song in the show is performed by students at Fanny Jackson Coppin School in Philadelphia.

 Original songs are performed by the characters in some episodes.

 Broadcast

 Lyla in the Loop premiered on February 5, 2024, on PBS Kids.

 Each episode features two 11-minute stories, plus interstitial content.
 The interstitial content in between the two 11-minute stories in each episode feature Lyla and her family doing either steps to play or do something or singing a song.